-The School of Arts and Humanities offers several degrees for students interested in pursuing graduate work in literature, rhetoric and translation studies.
+The School of Arts and Humanities offers degrees for students interested in pursuing graduate work in literature, creative writing, rhetoric and translation studies.

-The Graduate Program in Humanities is designed for students interested in studying literature in an international and interdisciplinary context.
+The MA and PhD in Literature are designed for students interested in studying literature in an international and interdisciplinary context.
 Most courses focus on literature of the United States, Great Britain and Europe, but course offerings also include the study of Latin America, Asia and the Middle East.

 In all of these degrees, students consult with an assigned faculty advisor to fashion an individual program designed to offer both breadth and depth in the study of the past.